Crumb Top Baking

 Instructions

-1. Pre-heat oven to 350F and line a baking sheet with parchment paper.
+• Preheat oven to 300F and line a baking sheet with parchment paper.

-4. Remove from oven and let cool completely on baking sheet before transferring to an airtight container.
-Store at room temperature and enjoy within 5-7 days.
+• Remove from the oven and let cool on the baking sheet for 2 hours before transferring to an airtight container.
+They will get crunchier as they cool.

 Notes